-Ten bold plays: Help drive action with these ambitious goals has been added to your bookmarks.
+Ten bold plays: Help drive action with these ambitious goals has been saved

 In some cases, a strategic initiative driven from the corner office can jump-start state innovation.
 Here are some bold ideas that could drive positive change in state government.

 Most state governments have multiple views of a single customer, unable to link one to the other.
 Imagine the possibilities if every department in a state government used the same identifier to build a coordinated customer experience.
 Goal: Boost efficiency and improve the customer experience of citizens and businesses by creating a foundation of a unique customer identifier.

 Sign up for the webcast

 Many states’ IT infrastructure is outdated, which means that they are spending to operate and maintain stand-alone, legacy systems.
 By investing in digital platforms and transformative technologies, states could create a better citizen experience for less.
 Goal: Leverage cutting-edge technologies to perform repetitive tasks, freeing state employees to focus on more complex service delivery.

 Read more about how states can make compliance easier in Compliance without tears.

 In some cases, the biggest cost of regulatory compliance for companies lies in figuring out what they need to do and dealing with manual state processes.
 Complying with multiple rules around licensing, permitting, and assessments, such as those around unemployment insurance and workers’ compensation, often creates hidden costs for business.
 Goal: Make it simpler for regulated businesses to follow the rules by considering digital compliance and other tools.

 Read more about how states can adopt an Agile approach to IT procurement in Deloitte’s Agile in Government series.